 What we’re doing to improve accessibility

-We are currently developing a new website which will address all of the identified accessibility issues.
-We will then test the site on an on-going basis using both automated and manual testing to identify and assess problems.
+We will test the site on an on-going basis using both automated and manual testing to identify and assess problems.

 Fixing our online services

 Where third party customer platforms provide online services for our customers and aren't yet fully accessible, we're in contact with the supplier about when issues will be fixed

 Preparation of this accessibility statement

 This statement was prepared on 1 April 2023 and will be reviewed annually.